JorgeAymar/QA-Master/README.md

 - Use strong, randomly generated JWT secrets (minimum 32 characters)
 - Rotate API keys regularly
 - Use environment-specific credentials
-- Enable HTTPS in production
+- Enable HTTPS in production (recommended to use Nginx as a reverse proxy)
 - Regularly update dependencies

 ## 📖 Documentation